systeminit/si/app/auth-portal/src/content/tutorial/08-asset_authoring.md

 * a connection between a configuration frame (where all the assets inside the frame are configured by it) and an input socket.

-You can see in the schema definition we have added a region input socket, so that it can be configured by a Region frame.
+You can see in the schema definition we have added a region input socket so that a Region frame can configure it.

-When creating a socket, we need to give that socket an `arity`.
-The arity is the number of connections it can make.
-An EBS Volume can only be in a single region so the region input socket has an arity of `one`.
-For my use case, I am going to attach the Volume to a single instance at a time, so I have made the output socket of volume ID have an arity of `one`.
+When creating a socket, we need to give that socket an `arity.` The arity is the number of connections it can make.
+An EBS Volume can only be in a single region, so the region input socket has an arity of `one.` For our use case, we will attach the Volume to a single instance at a time, so we have made the output socket of volume ID have an arity of `one`.

-In System Initiative, we have a loose type system in connecting the Assets.
+System Initiative has a loose type system for connecting the Assets.
 We *currently* use the name of the sockets to do that, so `Region` as an input socket name matches the `Region` output socket name of the region Asset.

-Now that we have built out the structure of the code, let's update the metadata of the Asset and create it:
+Now that we have built out the structure of the code let's update the metadata of the Asset and create it:

 ![create-asset.png](/tutorial-img/08-asset-authoring/create-asset.png)

-When we whack the `Create Asset` button we will get a popup to let us know that we have a new Asset
+When we whack the `Create Asset` button, we will get a popup to let us know that we have a new Asset

 ![create-success.png](/tutorial-img/08-asset-authoring/create-success.png)

 We have just built our schema definition.
-We can now go and attach the behaviour to our Asset to make it do what we need it to.
+We can now attach the behavior to our Asset so it does what we need.

 ### Authoring a Code Generation Function

-In order to create an EBS volume, we are going to model the data that we want to send to AWS.
+To create an EBS volume, we are going to model the data that we want to send to AWS.
 As we will be re-using this data structure, we are going to create a codegen func.
-Select the Asset we just created and use the `Attach Function` button and select `New function`.
+Select the Asset we just created and use the `Attach Function` button, and select `New function`.
 The UI gives us a pop-up and allows us to select the kind of function.

 I've chosen `Code Generation` and set the name to be `awsEc2EbsVolumeJSON` - the name of this function is important as